1956 Grand Canyon mid-air collision: Catalyst for change

-At 128 fatalities, the Grand Canyon collision became the deadliest U.S. commercial airline disaster and deadliest air crash on U.S. soil of any kind, surpassing United Airlines Flight 409 the year before.
-It was surpassed in both respects on December 16, 1960, by the 1960 New York mid-air collision (also involving United and TWA aircraft).
+At 128 fatalities, the Grand Canyon collision became the deadliest U.S. commercial airline disaster and deadliest air crash on U.S. soil of any kind, surpassing United Air Lines Flight 409 the year before.
+It was surpassed in both respects on December 16, 1960, by the 1960 New York mid-air collision.
+Coincidentally, the collision also involved United and TWA and saw 128 deaths in the two aircraft (in addition to 6 deaths on ground).
+However, it is still the deadliest aviation disaster in the state of Arizona.

 The accident was covered by the press worldwide, and as the story unfolded, the public learned of the primitive nature of air traffic control (ATC) and how little was being done to modernize it.
 The air traffic controller who had cleared TWA to "1,000 on top" was severely criticized as he had not advised Captains Gandy and Shirley about the potential for a traffic conflict following the clearance, even though he must have known of the possibility.
 The controller was publicly blamed for the accident by both airlines and was vilified in the press, but he was cleared of any wrongdoing.
 As Charles Carmody (the then-assistant ATC director) testified during the investigation, neither flight was legally under the control of ATC when they collided, as both were "off airways."
 The controller was not required to issue a traffic conflict advisory to either pilot.
 According to the CAB accident investigation final report, page 8, the en-route controller relayed a traffic advisory regarding United 718 to TWA's ground radio operator: "ATC clears TWA 2, maintain at least 1,000 on top.
 Advise TWA 2 his traffic is United 718, direct Durango, estimating Needles at 0957."
 The TWA operator testified that Captain Gandy acknowledged the information on the United flight as "traffic received."